GNSSOEM/ELT_RTKBase/README.md

 + If mount and password are both TCP, use TCP-client instead of NTRIP-server
 + Setup base position to receiver
 + Timeout for PPP-solution is extended to 36 hours
-+ Default settings is adopted to Unicore, Bynav or Septentrio receiver, onocoy.com and rtkdirect.com
++ Default settings is adopted to Unicore, Bynav, Septentrio or u-blox receiver, onocoy.com and rtkdirect.com
 + Windows RTK & HAS utilities for precise resolving RTK base position
 + Zeroconf configuration as rtkbase.local in the local network
 + When speed changed in main settings, speed of receiver will be changing too